Junction Reefs Dam

-Junction Reefs Dam is a heritage-listed former mining dam on the Belubula River at Lyndhurst, Blayney Shire, New South Wales, Australia.
+Junction Reefs Dam is a heritage-listed former mining dam on the Belubula River at Lyndhurst in the Central West region of New South Wales, Australia.
 It was designed by Oscar Shulze and built by Schulze in 1896.
 It was the first multi-arch dam built in Australia.
 It is also known as Belubula Dam.
 The property is owned by Department of Planning and Infrastructure (State Government).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Junction Reefs area on the Belubula River near Mandurama has been the site of intermittent gold production since 1870.
 Belubula Dam was built in 1896 in a deep narrow ravine at an altitude of about 61m above the crushing mill and was completed in nine months.
 It was built with day labour about 40 men strong under the personal supervision of the eminent civil engineer Oscar Schulze.

 This arched dam was the first of its type constructed in Australia and Schulze was one of the few Australian visionaries.
 He advocated improved windmills and waterwheels for heavy industry and campaigned against the use of steam gas and petroleum engines when alternative energy was available.
 Junction Reefs Dam and its hydro system gave him the opportunity to demonstrate his theories and apply them to the mining industry.

 After the dam was completed he delivered a paper to the Australian Institute of Mining Engineers at Melbourne in 1897.
 He elaborated on his theory and enunciated how the final design for the dam evolved.
 The brick buttress was the accepted design as it was the cheapest of the furable designed and was the quickest to build.
 Good brickmakers clay was on the northern bank adjacent to the dam site.
 Once built the water backed up the river 2 kilometres and impounded 2ml and would keep the machinery running for three months if the river ever stopped running, which seldom happened.